 - Working with community based organisations to improve their ability to run their own projects

-The project focuses on hard-to-reach groups trapped in a cycle of poverty, like women who are working as porters, young people living on the streets, and commercial sex workers who face exploitation on a daily basis, by helping them gain new skills and jobs in the workplace.
+The project focused on hard-to-reach groups trapped in a cycle of poverty, like women who are working as porters, young people living on the streets, and commercial sex workers who face exploitation on a daily basis, by helping them gain new skills and jobs in the workplace.

-To date we have assisted over 2,000 vulnerable people out of poverty.
+We assisted over 2,000 vulnerable people out of poverty.
 In some cases trainees have gone on to higher education.

 - In South Africa, we worked with Agape Skills Development, a Durban based cooperative of craft-workers, to help build their membership and ability to earn incomes.

 - The Training and Resourcing Project - a skills development and income generating program for domestic assistants and young homeless women in Accra, Ghana.

 - Using computers supplied by ComputerAid International, we set up computer training centres for Dodowa Civic Association, Christians in Development (CID) and Sidik Buare Islamic school - all in Ghana in order to combat poverty.

 - We produced Modern African Generation, an African development oriented magazine for young people in the UK and elsewhere.